Giant Tunable Mechanical Nonlinearity in Graphene-Silicon Nitride Hybrid Resonator

-\emph{Sample Preparation:}
+\subsection{Sample preparation:}

-SiNx membranes (thickness 300 nm) are fabricated by depositing low-stress silicon-rich silicon nitride on both sides of a silicon chip.
-An array of holes of 15 and 20 um diameter is then patterned in the nitride using standard fabrication procedures.
-A metallic contact (20 nm Au) is deposited onto the top surface of the SiN to facilitate electrical gating.
-Monolayer chemical vapor deposition (CVD) graphene is then transferred onto holes in the nitride membranes.
+Silicon Nitride membranes (thickness 300 nm) are fabricated by depositing low-stress silicon-rich silicon nitride on both sides of a silicon chip.
+An array of holes of 10, 15 and 20 um diameter is then patterned in the nitride using standard fabrication procedures.
+A metallic contact (20 nm Au) is deposited onto the top surface of the SiNx to facilitate electrical gating.
+Monolayer chemical vapor deposition (CVD) graphene with flake size of $\sim 90\times110 ~\rm\mu m^2$ is then transferred onto holes in the nitride membranes.
 We use a high-quality atmospheric CVD growth and wet transfer.
-The samples are subsequently annealed in an $Ar-H_2$ environment at $350^\circ C$.
-The graphene membranes remained clamped to the sample chip via van der Waals interactions forming suspended circular graphene membranes.
+The samples are subsequently annealed in an $\rm Ar-H_2$ environment at $350^\circ C$.
+The graphene membranes remained clamped to the sample chip via Van der Waals interactions forming suspended circular graphene membranes.